verekia/js-stack-from-scratch/tutorial/09-travis-coveralls-heroku/README.md

 You should now be all set to use Heroku Pipeline deployments.

 🏁 Create a new git branch, make changes and open a Github Pull Request to instantiate a Review App.
 Check your changes on the Review App URL, and if everything looks good, merge your Pull Request with `master` on Github.
 A few minutes later, your staging app should have been automatically deployed.
 Check your changes on the staging app URL, and if everything still looks good, promote staging to production.

+You are done!
+Congratulations if you finished this entire tutorial starting from scratch.

+You deserve this emoji medal: 🏅

 **This is the last chapter of the tutorial.
 The final code is available in the [JS-Stack-Boilerplate repository](https://github.com/verekia/js-stack-boilerplate).**